xpush/xpush.github.io/doc/example/upload/index.md

 </code>
 </pre>

-upload 함수를 생성합니다. upload함수는 xpush의 uploadStream 함수를 사용하여 파일을 업로드합니다.
+Generate the upload function.
+The upload function to upload a file using the function of uploadStream xpush.

-uploadStream 의 첫번째 인자는 channel id 입니다.
+The first argument of the uploadStream function is channel id.

-uploadStream 의 두번째 인자는 업로드 option입니다. file type의 input Document Element 객체를 포함한 json입니다. type을 `image`로 설정할 경우 thumbnail 이미지를 생성해줍니다.
+The second argument of the uploadStream function is options.
+The json object containing the input Document Element of the file type.
+If you set the type to `image`, it will generate a thumbnail image.

 	{ file: fileObj, type : 'image' }

-uploadStream 의 세번째 인자는 progress status을 알려주는 function입니다. 지정된 함수의 첫번째 인자에 status 값을 %형태로 전달해줍니다.
+The third argument of the uploadStream function is the function to show progressing status.

-uploadStream 의 네번째 인자는 업로드 완료 후에 수행되는 callback function입니다. 지정된 함수의 첫번째 인자에 업로드한 결과를 JSON 형태로 전달해줍니다. name은 업로드한 이미지의 유니크한 키이고, tname은 thumbnail입니다.
+The forth argument of the uploadStream function is callback function will be occured when upload is finished. if will deliver the results as a JSON format. name is the unique key of the uploaded images, tname is a thumbnail.

 	{result : {channel: "channel02", name: "Zk__N6hqm.jpg", tname: "T_Zk__N6hqm.jpg"}}

-getFileUrl 함수는 uploadStream로 받은 name이나 tname 을 이용하여 다운로드 받을 수 있는 URL을 생성해줍니다.
+getFileUrl function create a download URL using the name or tname

 <pre data-lang="js">
 <code class="prettyprint">var upload = function(){

-  // File Document Element 객체를 가져옵니다. var inputObj = document.getElementById("uploadFile");
+  // Gets the File Document Element object. var inputObj = document.getElementById("uploadFile");

-  // progressbar 를 가져옵니다.
+  // Gets the progressbar.
   var progressbar = $("#progress_bar");
   var progressdiv = $("#progress_div");

- // Validation을 추가합니다.
+ // Add the Validation.
   if( inputObj.value === '' ){
     var html =  '<strong>Upload Failed!</strong> Select file.';
     $( "#success" ).hide();